 This post has been first published on April, 2012.
-Republished today with fresh content, photographs and answer to some of the queries that I have received on this recipe of Bengali fish curry in mustard sauce.
+Republished today with fresh content, photographs and answer to some of the queries relating to the recipe.

-Bengali Sorshe baata diye macher jhaal or fish in Bengali mustard gravy / sauce is perhaps one of the most iconic dish in Bengali cuisine.
+Bengali Macher Sorshe Jhaal or Sorshe baata diye macher jhaal (sorshe baata meaning mustard paste in English) or fish in Bengali mustard gravy / sauce is perhaps one of the most iconic dish in Bengali cuisine.
 Though this dish would be a common everyday affair in most of the Bengali homes, but what makes it so unique and distinctive is the use of fresh mustard paste.

 Some of the delectable fish dishes with sorshe baata / mustard paste are – our famous sorshe bhapa ilish / Hilsa in mustard sauce and sorshe narkel chingri / shrimps in mustard – coconut sauce (the use of mustard with coconut is distinctively very much East Bengal thing), the signature paturis in mustard base and parshe macher jhaal / mullet fish curry.

 Even though it is not an everyday affair, we do prepare and enjoy the sorshe baata diye macher jhaal occasionally.
 Only difference is that, in our home when we use fresh mustard paste to cook the fish gravy, unlike others we do not club it with other ingredients like tomato or posto / poppy seed paste.

 And onion is strictly no-no, almost sacrilegious to use that with mustard paste.
 We love to enjoy the freshness, the distinct pungency of mustard paste, the unique flavour and sharp taste it imparts to the dish in its purest form.

 Which Fishes Goes Well With Bengali Sorshe Macher Jhaal ?